seven-of-eleven/designare-z390-opencore-efi/README.md

   - config-no-wifi-bt.plist - `disables the internal (Intel) WiFi and bluetooth`
     - most similar to older Releases.
 Use this if you have installed a 3rd party PCIE WiFi/bt card (Fenvi or other).
     - all WiFi and Bluetooth related kexts are disabled.
 If you need BluetoolFixup for your card you'll need to enable it.
-Also the child items listed below are commented out, simply remove the '#' at the front of the key value to enable them.
+    - You may need to use OpenCore Legacy Patcher to get Wifi and Bluetooth working.
+      - I don't have a 3rd party card to test this.
   - config-wifi-bt.plist - `enables builtin (Intel) WiFi and bluetooth`
-    - use this if you **don't have** PCIE card but want to enable **builtin Intel WiFi/bt**
+    - use this if you want to enable **builtin Intel WiFi/bt**
-    - Kexts provided for Ventura, and Sonoma.
+    - Kexts provided for Sonoma and Sequoia.
 Restricted by Min/Max Version values.

 </details>